Advent sermon ideas

 - Romans 16:25–27, come to obedience that comes from faith

-- Philippians 4:4–7, rejoice in the Lord always
+- Philippians 4:4–7, the day of the Lord is near

 Scripture songs of Advent